magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-40702 ENGCOM-8728-->

-*  Shipping labels now use base currency as expected instead of order currency for stores that support multiple currencies when an order is placed in a non-base currency.[GitHub-31891](https://github.com/magento/magento2/issues/31891)
+*  Shipping labels now use base currency as expected instead of order currency for stores that support multiple currencies when an order is placed in a non-base currency.
+[GitHub-31891](https://github.com/magento/magento2/issues/31891)

 <!--- MC-40678 magento/magento2#31925-->